WuBingzheng/primitive_fixed_point_decimal/COMPARISON.md

 decimals of different scales.
 They first rescale the decimal with smaller scale into the larger scale, and then execute the operations.
 And the result's scale of `*` operation is the sum of 2 oprands.
-Because `rust_decimal` has limited mantissa which makes it easy to become overflow, it will also try to reduce the result's scale if overflow.
+Because `rust_decimal` has limited mantissa which makes it easy to overflow, it will also try to reduce the result's scale if overflow.